LiquidIce95/UZHSoftwareConstruction/assignment3/readme.md

                 self.execute(op, arg0, arg1)
 ```

 here we first check if an address is being watched.
 We first tried to implement the watch just like breaks but that made it impossible to check if the value has changed (since the value at that address is a watch and not the original value anymore).
-Its for sure not the moste efficient solution.
+Its for sure not the most efficient solution.
 But considering time constraints of development, decreasing development time seemed to be more important.